loc-conformance/linebench/README.md

 ## Where results go

-We don't claim to keep any official benchmarks in this repo itself.
-We keep one example run under [example-run/](example-run/README.md), but the variability of each machine and environment is too great for it to say anything about yours.
-It is one machine on one day: the three shipped corpora, a local run comparing a build of mezura against the release, and an insights session, with the page those records build.
+No official benchmarks live in this repository.
+There is one example run under [example-run/](example-run/README.md), and the variability between machines is too great for it to say anything about yours.
+It is the same machine under two systems, Windows and native Linux: the three shipped corpora and an insights session on each, plus a local run putting the mezura release that `fetch` downloaded that day against a newer working build of it.
+Every section speaks for the day it was measured and says nothing about where the counters stand today.

-You can also see the results that each counter publishes for itself in its own repo, if it uses linebench, to see how results change between machines and environments.
+Each counter that uses linebench publishes results of its own in its own repository, which is where to see how the numbers move between machines.

 ```
 results/